 The Fiat 500L, introduced as a 2014 model, is a compact tall wagon that was the first of several vehicles to extend the popular Fiat 500 line into new segments.
 It actually shares almost nothing but a powertrain with the Fiat 500 minicar that brought the brand back to the U.S. market decades after it withdrew.
 The 500L's main strength is remarkable interior room given such a small footprint.

 Competing with the smallest wagons and crossovers, including the MINI Countryman, Kia Soul, and perhaps even the remarkably flexible and versatile Honda Fit subcompact hatchback, the Fiat 500L comes with a single engine and a choice of two transmissions.
 The 160-horsepower turbocharged 1.4-liter four-cylinder engine comes standard with a six-speed manual gearbox, with an optional six-speed automatic dual-clutch transmission available as well.
-It's only offered in front-wheel-drive form, though; a Fiat 500X that offers AWD is expected to arrive later.
+It's only offered in front-wheel-drive form, though; a Fiat 500X that offers AWD is expected to arrive for the 2016 model year.
 Gas mileage is rated at 27 mpg combined (24 mpg city, 33 mpg highway) with the dual-clutch automatic--likely to be fitted to a majority of 500Ls--and marginally better, at 28 mpg combined (25 mpg city, 33 mpg highway) with the manual.

 The 500L's styling is tall, glassy, and distinctive when specified with the contrasting roof--especially effective when the roof is white and the lower body is black.
 The front end is the least successful aspect, with overall lights and a very high approximation of the smaller and cuter 500 minicar's nose.
 The interior is pleasingly simple and intuitive, though, with excellent storage space in a multitude of bins, trays, containers, and pockets for all the loose items we carry with us on road trips these days.